k2view-academy/K2View-Academy/articles/40_stream_sync/01_stream_sync_overview.md

 Starting from V8.0, Fabric provides two solutions for the Fabric DB synchronization with the source system changes:

 *  **IID Finder**, which is a legacy solution, relevant for Fabric over SQLite operational DB.
 Its configuration is based on iifConfig.ini and it runs as a separate process.
-* **Stream Sync** is a new solution introduced in V8.0.
+* **Stream Sync**, which is a new solution introduced in V8.0.
 It is relevant for FabricDbOne over PostgreSQL only.
 It is configured via the config.ini file and it runs as a Fabric job.

 Both solutions use the same resources, such as: